Nam Yang Brighton

 Since the late 1970’s the association has been teaching in the UK.
 On the 8th August 1994, a meeting of the association’s full committee recognized the U.K. branch as the association’s first official overseas branch.
 The draught constitution by Master Tan, was accepted.

 Master Iain Armstrong, senior student of Master Tan, leads the UK branch which is dedicated to continuing the traditions, teachings, philosophy and spirit of the association.
 For these purposes it regularly hosts seminars, workshops and organises trips to Singapore to enable its members to train at the association’s headquarters.
+Nam Yang is now a world wide martial art family network spanning across the globe with branches in Singapore, Thailand, Italy, Germany and the UK.

 The Forms of the Tiger-Crane Combination